 Steak for every meal, everyday.
 That’s the carnivore diet in a nutshell, and it’s growing in popularity.

-I’ve written previously about the Carnivore Diet and why I think it’s an unhealthy regimen for most people, let alone terrible for the environment and climate change.
+We’ve written previously about the Carnivore Diet and why we think it’s an unhealthy regimen for most people, let alone terrible for the environment and climate change.

-But this blog is not tied to any one theory of nutrition, instead we recognize that different people respond very differently to certain diets, and I have to give credit where credit is due.
+But this blog is not tied to any one theory of nutrition, instead we recognize that different people respond very differently to certain diets.

-One of the most famous carnivore dieters, Mikhaila Peterson, published her blood work after eating nothing but beef and beef fat for months, and I was blown away by the results.
+One of the most famous carnivore dieters, Mikhaila Peterson, published her blood work after eating nothing but beef and beef fat for months, and the results were interesting.

 Her numbers look fantastic.

 HbA1c – 5.2

 When you view her results, you may say the small LDL-P is a little high, but as Dr. Peter Attia has pointed out, “once adjusted for particle number, particle size has no statistically significant relationship to cardiovascular risk.”

 If you look at Framingham percentiles, Mikhaila is in the 98th percentile based on LDL-P and LDL-C eating nothing but beef, which is crazy.